Ducasse/2023-Bombergame/README.md

 - **Green**: Represents Ground
 - **Red**: Represents the Player
 - **Brown**: Represents Boxes
+-
 ### Current Gameplay Features

-As of now, the game supports basic player movement using keyboard arrow keys.
-This limited functionality is a result of our prioritized development approach.
+As of now, our game engine robustly supports a wide range of actions and movements.
+However, the user interface is currently limited to generating maps with various types of elements and supporting basic player movement using keyboard arrow keys.
+This limitation is a strategic choice, stemming from our prioritized development approach that emphasizes game logic and adheres to a test-driven development (TDD) methodology.

-### Where to Find the Code and Tests

-- **Game Code**: Located in the `Bomberman` package.
-You can explore and modify game settings such as window size or map layout in the `Bomberman` class, specifically within the `initialize` method.
-- **Tests**: Found in the `Bomberman-Tests` folder.
-The tests are easily executable with a simple click on the corresponding buttons in the Pharo environment.
+#### Upcoming Feature: Bomb Placement and Explosions

+A feature involving bomb placement and its subsequent explosions on the graphical interface is nearing completion in our development pipeline.
+This enhancement, currently under active development in a separate branch named "upgrade UI", promises to bring a more dynamic and interactive gaming experience.

+However, due to the time constraints imposed by the project deadline, we have decided not to merge this feature into the main production branch at this time.
+One key reason is that the integration of this feature currently causes some of our test cases to fail, causing issues with the stability and reliability of the gameplay.

 ## Code Structure and Design